 Historically, we have not had a formalized non-employee director compensation program.
-In April 2017, the Board granted an option to purchase 250,000 shares of our common stock to Graham K. Cooper, which vests annually over three years subject to Mr. Cooper's continued service.
+In April 2017, the Board granted an option to purchase 84,745 shares of our common stock to Graham K. Cooper, which vests annually over three years subject to Mr. Cooper's continued service.
 Other than the stock option grant to Mr. Cooper, none of our non-employee directors received any compensation for his or her service in 2017.
+In connection with their appointments to the Board, in February 2018 and March 2018, the Board granted to each of Dr. Lacey and Mr. Berns, respectively, an option to purchase 84,745 shares of our common stock, which vest annually over three years subject to their respective continued service.
 We reimburse our non-employee directors for travel and other necessary business expenses incurred in the performance of their services for us.

-Name Fees Earned or Paid in Cash (\$) Option Awards (\$)(1)(2) All Other Compensation (\$) Total (\$)
+Fees Earned or Paid in Option Awards All Other Compensation

+Name Cash (\$) (\$)(1)(2) (\$) Total (\$)

 Kristina M. Burow

 Graham K. Cooper 194,549 194,549

-David L. Lacey -

-Robert T. Nelsen - -
+Robert T. Nelsen -

-Camille D. Samuels - -
+Camille D. Samuels

-- (1) Amounts reflect the full grant-date fair value of stock options granted during 2017 computed in accordance with ASC Topic 718, rather than the amounts paid to or realized by the named individual.
-See Note 12 of the audited financial statements included in this prospectus for the assumptions used in calculating these amounts. - (2) As of December 31, 2017, Mr. Cooper held an option to purchase 250,000 shares of our common stock.
-No other non-employee director held any other equity awards as of December 31, 2017.
+(1) Amounts reflect the full grant-date fair value of stock options granted during 2017 computed in accordance with ASC Topic 718, rather than the amounts paid to or realized by the named individual.
+See Note 12 of the audited financial statements included in this prospectus for the assumptions used in calculating these amounts.

-We intend to approve and implement a compensation policy for our non-employee directors to be effective in connection with the consummation of this offering, or the Director Compensation Program.
+We have approved and implemented a compensation policy for our non-employee directors to be effective in connection with the consummation of this offering, or the Director Compensation Program.
 Pursuant to the Director Compensation Program, our non-employee directors will receive cash compensation as follows: